rta-pipe/rta-gui-component/README.md

 * git clone https://github.com/cta-rta/RTA-GUI-Component
 * cd RTA-GUI-Component/test_page
 * prepend-path PATH \<node_folder\>/nodejs-v8.11.3/node-v8.11.3-linux-x64/bin
-* npm install (it will install the Node dependencies)
+* npm install (it will install the backend dependencies locally and Bower)
-* bower install (it will install the components dependencies)
+* bower install (it will install the frontend dependencies)
 * . start_server.sh (will copy the components in the test_page and it will start the server)
 * (optional) If using a ssh remote connetction, use a ssh-tunnel with:  ssh -N -L \<your-port\>:localhost:3000 \<user@machine-address\>